Sharmeen Murshid

-Sharmeen Soneya Murshid is a member of the advisory council of the Bangladesh interim government.
+Sharmeen Soneya Murshid is a Bangladeshi activist and former adviser of the interim government.
+She served as an adviser to the Ministry of Women and Children Affairs and Ministry of Social Welfare. during the interim government of Bangladesh under noble laureate Muhammad Yunus.
 She was chief executive officer of human rights organization Brotee which has been working for the rights of marginalized groups, especially the indigenous people since 2001.
-She is currently serving as Adviser to the Ministry of Women and Children Affairs as well as Ministry of Social Welfare.

-Murshid is a former Commissioner of the National River Conservation Commission.
+Murshid is also a former Commissioner of the National River Conservation Commission.

 Early life

 Murshid's parents were Khan Sarwar Murshid and Nurjahan Murshid.
 Her father was a member of the planning commission of Mujibnagar government and confidante of Tajuddin Ahmed and her mother was a member of parliament.
 Her brother is Khan Ahmed Sayeed Murshid, former director general of the Bangladesh Institute of Development Studies.
 Her elder sister is Tazeen Mahnaz Murshid, senior lecturer of King's College London.
 Her another brother Kumar Murshid is a leftist politician in the United Kingdom who was formerly Labour Party.